Reik96/Jump_Height_Prediction/README.md

 ## Resources:
-* https://github.com/krishnaik06/Deployment-flask (inspiration on how to build a webapp with Flask)
+* https://github.com/krishnaik06/Deployment-flask (Good tutorial and baseline for my code on how to build a webapp with Flask)